FateEvent/Born2BeRoot/eval.md

 ### How to implement UFW with SSH

 UFW (Uncomplicated Firewall) is a software application responsible for ensuring that the system administrator can manage iptables in a simple way.
 Since it is very difficult to work with iptables, UFW provides us with an interface to modify the firewall of our device (netfilter) without compromising security.
-Once we have UFW installed, we can choose which ports we want to allow connections, and which ports we want to close.
-This will also be very useful with SSH, greatly improving all security related to communications between devices.
+Once we have UFW installed, we can choose which ports we want to open for connections and which ones we want to close.
+This will also be very useful with SSH, greatly improving all the security related to communications between devices.

 ### Cron, wall and the useless thing